-The gd-sprest library is similar to the pnp-js-core, with the main difference being the ability to be used within the browser console window.
+The gd-sprest library is similar to the pnp-js, with the main difference being the ability to be used within the browser console window.
 This feature provides a “Powershell-Like” experience within the browser console window.
 This feature was designed for developers working in restricted SharePoint environments, or do not have access to the server or powershell access.
 Some additional benefits of the library are listed below:

 - Designed to work in restricted SharePoint environments with limited access to the SharePoint Farm, Web App, Site Collection, Root Web, etc

 - Helper functions designed to help create solutions in restricted SharePoint environments